svlentink/myhugoblogs/blog.lent.ink/content/2021/calculating-hashes-without-python-in-python.md

-When creating the following script using Python, you would likely first read the file into memory and then calculate a hash, as seen in the commented part of the following script:
+When creating the following script using Python, you would likely first read the file into memory and then calculate a hash, as seen in the following script:

 ```python